 Table B4.
 The custom CNN architecture from Kortum et al. (2022) used in this paper.
 The inputs at different scales are flattened and concatenated before being output to the fully connected layers.
-Leaky ReLU is used for activation and padding is set to 'valid'.
-The 16x16 pixel input is downscaled from the original scene by factor 5 and the 64x64 pixel input is a square cutout that is rescaled so that the width of the entire scene is 64 pixels.
-The 1D input contains the relative coordinates of the pixel in the 64x64 pixel input.
+Leaky ReLU is used for activation and padding is set to "valid".
+The $16 \times 16$ pixel input is downscaled from the original scene by a factor of 5 and the $64 \times 64$ pixel input is a square cutout that is rescaled so that the width of the entire scene is 64 pixels.
+The 1D input contains the relative coordinates of the pixel in the $64 \times 64$ pixel input.
+The term "st" denotes stride.

 Table B5.
 Unet++ architecture used in this paper, published in Zhou et al. (2018, 2019).
-Note that the left column is identical to the downwards convolution side of the regular Unet and the lowest rows from left to right form the upwards side of the Unet.
+Note that the left column is identical to the downwards convolution side of the regular Unet, and the lowest rows from left to right form the upwards side of the Unet.
 The Unet++ then uses extra layers in between to extend the architecture.
 All layers within a cell are considered to be a block, so they are all executed before parsing the output to the next block.
-All layers marked 'Softmax' are averaged before the final linear layer and the softmax are applied.
-ReLU is used as the activation function throughout and the padding is set to 'same'.
+All layers marked "softmax" are averaged before the final linear layer and the softmax are applied.
+ReLU is used as the activation function throughout and the padding is set to "same".

+Data availability.
+Data from the TS-X mission is proprietary and is not shared.
+ALS data is available at https://doi.org/10.1594/PANGAEA.950896 (Hutter et al., 2022).

 Author contributions.
-Karl Kortum - Conceptualization, Formal Analysis, Investigation, Methodology, Writing - original draft.

-345 Suman Singha - Conceptualization, Data curation, Funding acquisition, Project administration, Supervision, Writing - review and editing.

-Gunnar Spreen - Funding acqusition, Supervision, Writing - review and editing.

-Nils Hutter - Data curation, Writing - review and editing.

-Arttu Jutila - Data curation, Writing - review and editing.

-Christian Haas - Funding acqusition, Supervision, Writing - review and editing.
+KK - conceptualisation, formal analysis, investigation, methodology, writing - original draft.
+SS - Conceptualisation, Data curation, Funding acquisition, Project administration, Supervision, Writing - review and editing.
+GS - Funding acquisition, Supervision, Writing - review and editing.
+NH - Data curation, Writing - review and editing.
+CH - Funding acquisition, Supervision, Writing - review and editing.
+CH - Funding acquisition, Supervision, Writing - review and editing.

-350 Competing interests.
-Some authors are members of the editorial board of The Cryosphere.
-The peer-review process was guided by an independent editor, and the authors have also no other competing interests to declare.
+Competing interests.
+At least one of the (co-)authors is a member of the editorial board of The Cryosphere.
+The peer-review process was guided by an independent editor, and the authors also have no other competing interests to declare.